ENTFACT-435: Managing Tuliptree Scale | Download PDF

 Below are some options for scale insect crawler control.

 The success or failure of control efforts may not be readily apparent but here are some things to check.

-- Dead soft scales often fall off of the plant.
 Live scales should produce a liquid when mashed, dead scales will be dry and not "bleed" when crushed.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.

 Of course, ALWAYS READ AND FOLLOW LABEL DIRECTIONS FOR SAFE USE OF ANY PESTICIDE!

 Images: University of Kentucky Entomology and Bugwood.org